All Products

 On the Details page, you can perform the following operations:

-• Cancel a single query:
+• Stop a single query:

-select pg_cancel_backend(<pid>);
+SELECT pg_cancel_backend(<pid>);

 SELECT pg_cancel_backend(pid)